lostars/qbit-cli/README.md

 ## Installation

-Clone the source and run `make build`.
-Or you can download the binary from release page if exists.
+Clone the source and run `make build` or download the binary from release page.

 ## Configuration